fatihsokmen/word-search-db/README.md

 DICTIONARY
 ----------
-We use a dictionary file containing 235886 words.
+We use a dictionary file containing 235886 words and 2.5 MB in file size.
 File is hosted at https://raw.githubusercontent.com/fatihsokmen/word-search-db/master/words.txt

 In real world app, we have to use E-Tag mechanism to avoid downloading file evertime.
 If content is not changed, web server should return HTTP 304 (NOT MODIFIED) otherwise we are supposed to get the file content with HTTP 200.
 For this example app, we download everytime when the app is launched.